keithn/vsvimguide/README.md

 ### Key Bindings

 Running unit tests is handled from the Vim bindings, but there are number of options you will want to set in the Unit Test Session that ReSharper provides.
-The following are reccommened bindings for the Unit Session Window
+The following are recommend bindings for the Unit Session Window

-Reccommened Bindings :-
+Recommend Bindings :-

 ```Alt-1```  - ReSharper.UnitTestSessionAutoScrollOutput